flxzt/rnote/CONTRIBUTING.md

 meson compile cargo-test -C _mesonbuild
 ```

-Adding tests can be done like in any other rust crate by adding `tests` modules
+Just like in any other rust crate, tests can be added by declaring a tests module prefixed with the #[cfg(test)]
+attribute, then adding test functions prefixed by the #[test] attribute.
+Tests should be as closely coupled to the code they target as reasonably possible
-and `#[test]` cases directly in code in the same files where the code that should be tested is written.
+and in most cases should reside in the same source file.

 ## Data / Package File Validation